splaisan/droso-variants/README.md

 This GIT makes all code used in this tutorial accessible; you will however need to get the required software and reference data from the web and deploy them on a server in order to be able to reproduce this analysis.

-A file '''(requirements.txt)[requirements.txt]''' is added which lists all requirements and when relevant their source on the web.
+A file '''[requirements.txt](requirements.txt)''' is added which lists all requirements and when relevant their source on the web.

 The versions used here will change in the future and some code might need modifications to remain functional, this is up to you to maintain it.

 ## How to Use This Code?

-Each subsequent step of a classical variant analysis are presenbted in a separate wiki page.
+Each subsequent step of a classical variant analysis are presented in the current git **[Wiki](https://github.com/splaisan/droso_variants/wiki)** page.
 The code use in each page can be found here but the instructions will be found in the dedicated Wiki section above.

 On the top of each script, an editable section needs be tuned in order to define your own environment and point to the input data.
 Please edit each script carefully before running it and keep backups of your raw data in case you run a fatal overwriting command.